 Can you search everywhere on Google Flights?

 Yes, you can!
-In fact, there are multiple interpretations of this question – but in all cases, the answer is yes.
+There are multiple interpretations of this question, but the answer is yes in all cases.
 First of all, just about any airport that has flights available to book will show up on Google Flights, so in that sense, Google Flights works for flights anywhere.
-On the other hand, there’s a fantastic tool called Explore that will show you flights from your departure airport to anywhere without the need to enter a destination.
+On the other hand, Explore’s a fantastic tool that will show you flights from your departure airport to anywhere without the need to enter a destination.

 Can I search multiple airports on Google Flights?